riotkit-org/k8s-sni-router/README.md

 k8s-sni-router
 ==============

-TLS-sni + HTTP-host router on Kubernetes based on Traefik (optionally) and NGINX.
+TLS-sni + HTTP-host router proxy on Kubernetes based on Traefik (optionally) and NGINX. **Designed to work with external hosts outside cluster.**

 Features
 --------